Call now for addiction support(877) 648-4288

 What Is Halcion?

 Halcion is the primary brand name for Triazolam, a medication primarily used to treat insomnia and anxiety.
-Like other Benzodiazepines, or Benzos, the medication has a high potential for abuse and addiction and can be dangerous, even when taken as prescribed.
-This is due to how Benzos work in general, by activating the neurotransmitter GABA, which in turn reduces brain activity, relaxes muscles, and induces sleepiness.
-In the case of Halcion, those effects, in addition to it being a hypnotic, are what make it an effective treatment for insomnia.
+Like other Benzodiazepines, or Benzos, the medication has a high potential for abuse and addiction.
+Even when taken as prescribed, Halcion can be dangerous.
+Benzos activate the neurotransmitter GABA, which reduces brain activity, relaxes muscles, and induces sleepiness.
+These effects, in addition to it being a hypnotic, make Halcion an effective treatment for insomnia.

-It is typically only taken for 10 days, at most, but a doctor may prescribe it for a longer term.
+Althoguh typically only taken for 10 days, doctors may prescribe it for a longer term.
 In which case, it is very important to only take it as prescribed as even following directions for 10 days can result in the formation of a dependency.
 A Halcion dependence is defined by the appearance of withdrawal symptoms when use is stopped or reduced suddenly.

-The strength of Triazolam, along with its potential amnesic side effects, has actually caused it to be banned from the United Kingdom since 1991.
+The strength of Triazolam, along with its potential amnesic side effects, has caused it to be banned from the United Kingdom since 1991.
 The company that was producing Halcion at the time, UpJohn, tried to reopen UK distribution over the years but was closed down each time by the European Union.
 Now, the drug is produced by Pfizer, but they have made no documented attempts to distribute outside of the United States.

 Once the most popular medication for insomnia, an average of 1.2 million prescriptions were filled per year at one point.
 Now Ambien and Lunesta have dominated the market, but Halcion is still present and dealt illicitly on the streets, usually as a Benzo.